ipfabric/docs/docs/Getting_Started/Platform_First_Steps/01-deployment.md

 11. Optionally increase Hard Disk Size based on [operational requirements section](../Overview/index.md#operational-requirements)
     1. [Extend the system disk or add a new empty virtual disk](../../System_Administration/increase_disk_space.md#increase-disk-space-for-hyper-v) if necessary.

-12. Close VM Settings window
+12. Close the VM Settings window

-13. Start VM.
+13. Start the VM.

-## Deploying to Nutanix Virtual Machine
+## Deploying a Virtual Machine to Nutanix

 !!! note

-    Nutanix image is based on Virtual Disks of VMware vSphere OVA image.
+    The Nutanix image is based on Virtual Disks of VMware vSphere OVA image.
 As Nutanix officially supports import of VMware VM’s, below instructions are based on the same image as used at [VMware deploytment section](#deploying-on-vmware-ova-virtual-machine).

-1. Download `ipfabric-*-.OVA` file from official source.
+1. Download the `ipfabric-*-.OVA` file from official source.
-2. Extract previously downloaded OVA file using 7-zip or any similar software, structure of extracted files should look like below
+2. Extract the previously downloaded OVA file using 7-zip or any similar software.
+The structure of extracted files should look like below

     ![Unzip OVA](unzip_ova.png)

-3. Import `.vmdk` files to Nutanix hypervisor, following Nutanix official documentation -- [Nutanix import OVA](https://portal.nutanix.com/#page/kbs/details?targetId=kA03200000099TXCAY) and [Quick tip how to deploy a VM from OVF to AHV](https://next.nutanix.com/installation-configuration-23/quick-tip-how-to-deploy-a-vm-from-an-ovf-to-ahv-33613).
+3. Import `.vmdk` files to Nutanix hypervisor and follow Nutanix' official documentation -- [Nutanix import OVA](https://portal.nutanix.com/#page/kbs/details?targetId=kA03200000099TXCAY) and [Quick tip how to deploy a VM from OVF to AHV](https://next.nutanix.com/installation-configuration-23/quick-tip-how-to-deploy-a-vm-from-an-ovf-to-ahv-33613).

 4. Edit VM hardware settings and adjust according to the network environment size (check requirements in [operational requirements section](../Overview/index.md#operational-requirements)).